netconstructor/jQueryDisplayKeywords/Howto.md

 #Description

-This jQuery (<http://jquery.com>) Plugin parses HTML-element(s), a JSON object or a JavaScript array/object for words in the text and displays them in another element in different sizes, colors and at different positions.
+This jQuery (<http://jquery.com>) Plugin parses HTML-element(s), a JSON object or a JavaScript array/object for words and displays them in another element in different sizes, colors and at different positions.
 ____________________________________________________________________________________